PAMunb/svfa/README.md

 | StrongUpdates  | 0     | 1        | 4/5    | 0  | 0  | 1  | 0.00      | 0.00   | 0.00 |
 | TOTAL          | 98    | 126      | 67/103 | 77 | 9  | 37 | 0.90      | 0.68   | 0.77 |

+To have detailed information about each group of tests run, [see here.](docs-metrics/flowdroid/flowdroid-metrics.md)

 #### JOANA

 > failed: 32, passed: 71 of 103 tests. `(68.93%)`